Frequently Asked Questions

 Yes.
 The book includes a detailed AI displacement analysis covering which jobs disappear first, a trade-by-trade AI impact timeline, and why business ownership is the only real hedge against automation.
 It argues that escaping the W-2 trap is no longer optional — it's urgent.

 You can reach J.A.
-Watte at help@thew2trap.com for general inquiries, reader feedback, media requests, and speaking engagements.
-Visit the contact page for more details.
+Watte through our contact page for general inquiries, reader feedback, media requests, and speaking engagements.
+Response time is typically 3–5 business days.

 Ready to Escape the Trap?